quixio/quix-streams/docs/connectors/sinks/google-cloud-pubsub-sink.md

 ## How the Pub/Sub Sink Works

-`PubSubSink` is a streaming sink that publishes messages to Google Cloud Pub/Sub topics.
+`PubSubSink` is a streaming sink that publishes messages to Pub/Sub topics.
 For each message:

 - The value is serialized (defaults to JSON)
 - The key is converted to string